PSA Death Certificate: How to Get One

-A PSA Death Certificate is the official record of a person's death.
-It's required for claiming benefits, estate settlement, insurance claims, and canceling legal documents of the deceased.
+A PSA Death Certificate is the official, security-paper record of a person's death.
+It is required for survivorship benefits (SSS, GSIS, PhilHealth), insurance claims, estate settlement, and cancelling the deceased's legal documents.
+For use abroad, you will usually need a DFA Apostille on top of the PSA copy.

 What is a PSA Death Certificate?